open-telemetry/opentelemetry-specification/specification/trace/sdk.md

   sample.
 This is important when a backend system may want to run with a higher sampling rate than the frontend system, this way all frontend traces will still be sampled and extra traces will be sampled on the backend only.

+When this implementation is used, Description MAY return a string of the form `"TraceIdRatioBased{RATIO}"` with `RATIO` replaced with the Sampler instance's trace sampling ratio represented as a decimal number.
+The precision of the number SHOULD follow implementation language standards and SHOULD be high enough to identify when Samplers have different ratios.
+For example, if a TraceIdRatioBased Sampler had a sampling ratio of 1 to every 10,000 spans it could return `"TraceIdRatioBased{0.000100}"` as its description.

 #### ParentBased